 Lawrence Lai is a Taiwanese and the founder of “Easy Tea Hard Choice”.
-He is born in Taichung which happens to be the center of several main tea regions in Taiwan.
-Since he was little, he travelled a lot with his father around to visit tea farmers.
-In that time, he did not realize how lucky he was to taste the freshest oolong which was just made by the hand of an old tea master.
-Until many years later, he finished 10 years career in corporate banking in China and decided to go back to Taiwan to take over family’s wine & spirit business.
-Someday, he was invited to an event where a young Scotch whisky distiller was making a presentation of a single malt whisky from his hometown.
-Suddenly, it struck to Lawrence that this is exactly what he wants to do at all times.
-He wants to introduce something really great from Taiwan to the world, just as what the Scotch people do for whisky as well as what the French people do for wine.
-And Taiwanese tea is his answer.
+He was born in Taichung which happens to be the center of several main tea regions in Taiwan.
+Since he was little, he traveled around a lot with his father to visit tea farmers.
+In that time, he did not realize how lucky he was to taste the freshest oolong which had just been made by the hand of an old tea master.
+Until many years later, he finished 10 years at a career in corporate banking in China and decided to go back to Taiwan to take over his family’s wine & spirits business.
+One day, he was invited to an event where a young Scotch whisky distiller was making a presentation of a single malt whisky from his hometown.
+Suddenly, it struck Lawrence that this is exactly what he wants to do all the time: He wants to introduce something really great from Taiwan to the world, just as the Scotch people do for whisky and the French people do for wine.
+And Taiwanese tea was his answer.

-Lawrence is a stubborn person so that he appreciates people with the same quality.
-In his travels among tea regions, he found many tea farms were abandoned and many people left for big cities for an easier job.
-But, there are still some people stayed and keep doing what they do.
+Lawrence is a stubborn person, so he appreciates people with the same quality.
+In his travels among tea regions, he found many tea farms were abandoned and many people had left for big cities for easier jobs.
+But there are still some people who stay and keep doing what they’d done.
 He is impressed and determined to help those small farmers who persistently produce high quality teas but have low visibility in the international market due to lack of marketing ability.

 This is where his company “Easy Tea Hard Choice” started in the first place.
 It was originally “Easy Tea Fine Choice.”
-But, later Lawrence decided to rename to “HARD CHOICE” in order not to forget that good choice is always hard.
+But later Lawrence decided to rename to “HARD CHOICE” in order to not forget that good choices are always hard.
 And we should choose the hard way instead of the easy way.

 Melanie Lee is a freelance writer from Singapore who runs a tea blog at tealadymel.wordpress.com and has too much tea at home.
 She loves how her favorite things in life – travel, nature, history, and contemplation – are all so beautifully encapsulated in this one beverage.
 Melanie’s favorite tea-related memories include breaking a teacup in Cameron Highlands, sunbathing at The Tea Factory Hotel in Nuwara Eliya, and blending green tea in Shizuoka.

 A graduate from St. Pauls, Darjeeling, Ankit Lochan has tea in his veins.
 Starting his tea career at the ripe old age of 15, Ankit has developed a keen sense of the value of this local product.
-Having been trained at various tea estates in India, he has become the main tea sourcing brain for Surajmukhi Tea.
-Founded by Ankit Lochan, a tea master who started his tea career at a very early age, he has worked with a lot of tea companies worldwide in establishing various new tea projects.
-A renowned and well known tea entrepreneurs with a strong history in the Indian tea industry, Ankit Lochan has established Surajmukhi Tea with a vision of sharing Indian teas with the world, the way it was meant to be tasted, fresh and of the highest quality.
+Having been trained at various tea estates in India, he has become the main tea sourcing brain for Surajmukhi Tea, which he founded.
+He has worked with a lot of tea companies worldwide in establishing various new tea projects.
+A renowned and well-known tea entrepreneur with a strong history in the Indian tea industry, Ankit Lochan has established Surajmukhi Tea with a vision of sharing Indian teas with the world the way it was meant to be tasted – fresh and of the highest quality.

-The strategic location at Siliguri gives us an edge over others since this place is the centre of tea growing areas of Assam, Dooars, Terai, Darjeeling and Dinajpur districts of North East India, Nepal, Sikkim, Bhutan and Bangladesh.
-All 500 million kilos of tea produced in this area passes through this town and 100 million kilos is sold through the Siliguri Tea Auction, of which we are an operating member.
+The strategic location at Siliguri gives us an edge over others since this place is the centre of tea growing areas of Assam, Dooars, Terai, Darjeeling, and Dinajpur districts of North East India, Nepal, Sikkim, Bhutan, and Bangladesh.
+All 500 million kilos of tea produced in this area pass through this town and 100 million kilos are sold through the Siliguri Tea Auction, of which we are an operating member.
 The small tea growers movement has led to the establishment of scores of Bought Leaf Tea Factories (BLF), which in addition to single estate teas gives a wide spectrum of choices for a buyer, sourcing teas from this town.

-Surajmukhi Tea (formerly known as Lochan Sons) is a Darjeeling based tea company with the Magic Tea Brand and focuses on delivering the best Indian Teas to Tea Connoisseurs and whole whole-sellers worldwide.
+Surajmukhi Tea (formerly known as Lochan Sons) is a Darjeeling-based tea company with the Magic Tea Brand and focuses on delivering the best Indian Teas to Tea Connoisseurs and wholesalers worldwide.

-Surajmukhi Tea through its website www.teainindia.com has been one of the most progressive and innovative tea company in serving our wholesale partners with a wide variety of Indian teas at the most reasonable prices.
+Surajmukhi Tea through its website was one of the most progressive and innovative tea companies in serving our wholesale partners with a wide variety of Indian teas at the most reasonable prices.

-Life provided Rajiv Lochan opportunity to experiment with tea, and that he did in Darjeeling and China, and now working on a project to find original tea cultivars which were brought from China to India to establish a parallel tea industry to cater to the needs of Imperial trade in early 1800s.
-After serving as a tea planter for 23 years, he started a tea business, which has helped him find more and more about tea, and finally made him into a tea researcher.
+Life provided Rajiv Lochan opportunity to experiment with tea, and that he did in Darjeeling and China, and now working on a project to find original tea cultivars which were brought from China to India to establish a parallel tea industry to cater to the needs of Imperial trade in early 1800’s.
+After serving as a tea planter for 23 years, he started a tea business; which has helped him find more and more about tea, and finally made him into a tea researcher.
 Deciphering Chinese tea scriptures is the only key to success.
-Born in 1953 in Aligarh, in northern India, he planted about 1000 hectares of tea for his company which he served till 1997 and for his own small plantation, which he is using as an experimental plot in non-traditional tea growing area of Bihar, the land of Buddha.
-Promoting Indus Foundation to look after the educational needs of local children, who should grow to be better citizens, is the social aspect in his mind. www.doketea.in www.lochantea.com www.indusfoundation.com
+Born in 1953 in Aligarh in northern India, he planted about 1,000 hectares of tea for his company which he served until 1997; and for his own small plantation, which he is using as an experimental plot in non-traditional tea growing area of Bihar, the land of Buddha.
+Promoting Indus Foundation to look after the educational needs of local children, who should grow to be better citizens, is the social aspect in his mind. www.lochantea.com

 Laura Logsdon has lived and traveled all over the world.
 While living in New Zealand as a child, she fell in love with the ritual of stopping everything and slowly sipping a warm cup of tea.
 As an adult, Laura lives in Los Angeles, where she works in the entertainment industry.
 In her free time, she travels the world with her husband on a quest for the perfect cup of tea.